-DDS reviewed the annual audit reports that were conducted by an independent CPA firm for Fiscal Year (FY) 2016-17, issued on April 2, 2018.
+DDS reviewed the annual audit report that was conducted by an independent CPA firm for Fiscal Year (FY) 2018-19, issued on March 31, 2020.
 It was noted that no management letter was issued for VMRC.
-This review was performed to determine the impact, if any, upon the DDS audit and, as necessary, develop appropriate audit procedures.
+This review was performed to determine the impact, if any, upon the DDS audit and, as necessary, to develop appropriate audit procedures.